Alsneyers/Tech-Talk-09-10-2025/README.md

 4. Replace `YOUR-BUCKET-NAME` with your actual bucket name
 5. Press **Enter**
-6. Copy the **entire long URL** that's output
+6. Copy the **entire long URL** that's output **Note:** !This presigned URL needs to be used within 1 hour,or it will expire and not be valid anymore.
+In case of expiry, you can generate a new URL!

 #### Step 11: Upload Your Image